 You also have to understand what the different form factors are called.
 Since in most cases, instead of the physical dimensions written, most motherboard and PC case spec sheets will specify the size through their form factor name, such as ATX, Micro ATX, etc.

 So let me first introduce all the common form factors to you.

 What are the Different Motherboard Form Factors

-Before you learn how to check form factor of motherboard, it is important to understand what different motherboard form factors look like
+Before you learn how to check the form factor of the motherboard, it is important to understand what different motherboard form factors look like

 Motherboard form factors essentially define its physical size and dimensions.
-In doing so, the form factor also determines:
+In doing so, the form factor also determines the following: